2600hz/monster-ui/src/docs/flags.md

 This flag contains the actual path to the file on the Web Server.
 It can be relative or absolute, based on the configuration of the `source_url` flag in the application document.

-##### authToken

-The `authToken` flag contains the auth_token of the logged in session, that allow the client to use the Kazoo APIs.
-Every authenticated API requires the authToken to be transmitted as part of the HTTP request, so the application use it automatically for every API.
-Most developers should never have to use this.

 ##### name

 This flag simply contains the internal name of the application.
 This, again, is mostly used internally for different purposes but developers shouldn't need to use it.